quixio/quix-docs/docs/platform/tutorials/imageProcessing/imageProcessing.md

 You’ve just made extensive use of the Quix library, our collection of open source connectors, samples and examples.
-Now you can build your own connectors and apps and contribute by going to our Github [here](https://github.com/quixio/quix-library){target=_blank}, forking our library repo and submitting your code, updates and ideas.
+Now you can build your own connectors and apps and contribute by going to our GitHub [here](https://github.com/quixio/quix-library){target=_blank}, forking our library repo and submitting your code, updates and ideas.